colemancda/colemancda.github.io/_posts/2018-03-25-Hacking-IOBluetooth.md

 ```

 `IOConnectCallStructMethod()` is used to call the C++ method of the Bluetooth kernel extension (also called `IOBluetoothHostController`, but implemented in C++, not Objective-C) and requires the C++ methods' arguments and return value to be provided as data pointers.
-After searching online for IOBluetooth vulnerabilites I found an [example](http://roberto.greyhats.it/2015/01/osx-bluetooth-lpe.html) of calling a C++ member `IOConnectCallStructMethod` of `IOBluetoothHostController`.
+After searching online for IOBluetooth vulnerabilites I found an [example](http://roberto.greyhats.it/2015/01/osx-bluetooth-lpe.html) of calling a C++ member, `IOConnectCallStructMethod` of `IOBluetoothHostController`.

 ```obejctive-c
 struct BluetoothCall { // 120 bytes